flyingcircusio/fc-nixos/doc/src/postgresql.md

 other objects in the `public` schema.
 Now, the `CREATE` privilege has to be granted explicitly for the schema.

-This also means that setting up permissions by using the NixOS option `services.postgresql.ensureUsers.*.ensurePermissions` is not enough if the user needs to create tables.
-NixOS doesn't support setting permissions on a schema, yet.
+This also means that setting up permissions using the NixOS option `services.postgresql.ensureUsers.*.ensurePermissions` is not enough if the user needs to create tables.
+We recommend to set database permissions using a configuration management/deployment tool or manually.
+If you want to set permissions using NixOS configuration, use the `services.postgresql.ensureUsers.*.ensureDBOwnership` instead.

 To grant `CREATE` privilege to user `test` using SQL, execute: